 Suddenly the impulsive side of our lives had to be pushed aside to accommodate the daily chemo, the days of sickness, the dark days, the weakness.
 We have always lived our life looking for adventure, exploring, living.
 We have always had a positive outlook on life, always knowing that we were lucky.
 Perhaps you thought us a little smug in our happiness?
 You took all of that from us that year.

 But, I am a fair person, so I need to tell you what you also gave us.
 Balance things up a little.
 This will also help you understand why you can never win this particular battle!
-Cancer, when you gave us time to breathe after the first battle, the battle we thought we had won, you gave us a renewed lust and love of life.
+When you gave us time to breathe, after the first battle, the battle we thought we had won, you gave us a renewed lust and love of life.
 You made us appreciate what we have, made us truly understand and remember how bloody lucky we are.
 We have always chosen to live fully, with no regrets, but you made us run full pelt at life again.
 Made us grab every opportunity, accept every invitation, laugh with abandon every single day.
 You reminded us to love deeply, appreciate fully and to never, ever take anything for granted.
 We even climbed a mountain!
 Right after the battle with you, while my husband was still nursing the injuries from his war with you, we climbed the tallest mountain in the uk.
 How is that for a show of strength Cancer?
 You cemented in our minds what is important, and what really isn’t!
 That is what you gave us and I will afford you a small nod of credit for that.

 Now, let me tell you why you cant be victorious in this battle with us Cancer.
 You cannot win because all of what I have mentioned, is ours to keep and nothing you do can take that from us.
+Whatever happens, you can not take that.
 Some people don’t get a single day of what we have!
 Nik and I were incredibly lucky to find each other at a young age, just teenagers, so we have grown up together, built a wonderful life together, made and raised two beautiful sons together.
 We have travelled the world, sought and found adventure, experienced things we always dreamt of, made ourselves financially secure, and lived.
 Fully and fiercely we have lived.
 There is no coulda woulda shoulda with us, no regrets.
 We did it all!

 So Cancer, you invading our lives 18 months ago, just made us make more memories.
 We visited Countries that we had longed to visit.
 We tried things we had wanted to try.
 We upped the anti and lived harder than ever!
 Yes, you stayed on the periphery of our vision, that tends to be your way.
 You like to keep all of those touched by you, fearful of your return.
 Its your calling card isn’t it, your modus operandi.
 You like us to never forget your visit.
 But every single day we got up and lived.